franklauder/franklauder.github.io/_posts/2022-03-10-undergrad-segmentation.md

 And four is the beatles

 Five is the beatles at the beginning

+Six is the rolling stones